revbayes/revbayes.github.io/tutorials/ted_workflow/sections/sensitivity.md

 {% section Assessing model sensitivity | sensitivity %}

 In this section, we'll discuss how to tell whether different models affect phylogenetic estimates.
-We'll use two tools for assessing model sensitivity: lineage-through-time (LTT) plots to visualize inferred lineages over time and multidimensional scaling (MDS) plots to visualize differences in posterior distributions of trees.
+We'll use two tools for assessing model sensitivity: lineage-through-time (LTT) plots to visualize the inferred number of lineages over time and multidimensional scaling (MDS) plots to visualize differences in posterior distributions of trees.
 The code for plotting LTT curves and MDS plots can all be found in the `R` script `posterior_summary/sensitivity.R`

 For these examples, we'll assume you've already estimated the posterior distribution of total-evidence trees for the five models we explored in the last exercise.